 Mrs May said: "The government is clear that abuse is not just physical.
 Victims who are subjected to a living hell by their partners must have the confidence to come forward.
 I want perpetrators to be in no doubt that their cruel and controlling behaviour is criminal.

-"We will look at the results of this consultation carefully in order to continue providing the best possible protection and support for victims of domestic abuse."'He basically reprogrammed me'
+"We will look at the results of this consultation carefully in order to continue providing the best possible protection and support for victims of domestic abuse."